-C&A respects the human rights of everyone who contributes to our business.
+C&A respects the human rights of everyone we work with.
 In partnership with C&A Foundation, we’re working hard to drive better practice across the entire industry.
-Our Code of Conduct and Code of Ethics are guided by best practice on human rights, including the UN Guiding Principles for Business and Human Rights and the International Labour Organisation.
+Our Supplier Code of Conduct and Employee Code of Ethics are guided by best practice on human rights, including the UN Guiding Principles for Business and Human Rights and the International Labor Organization (ILO).
 For instance, our approach to underage workers sets a standard that is higher than national legislation and many leading brands.

-We have conducted a human rights gap assessment and are determining how our sourcing practices could affect those in our supply chain.
-This due diligence currently includes our sourcing and buying practices and will be expanded to encompass our products, employees, and the communities we serve.
+We have conducted a human rights gap assessment and a thorough due diligence of our sourcing & buying practices to see how this could affect those in our supply chain.

 Promoting fairness and transparency

 We work in a fair and transparent manner, and expect the same of our suppliers.
-For 10 years, our compliance hotline, which we call the Fairness Channel, has enabled us to deal with any issues that arise about situations in our offices, stores, or supply chain.
-In 2015, we developed a plan to update the Fairness Channel to accommodate our more rigorous supplier Code of Conduct and employee Code of Ethics.
+For 10 years, our compliance hotlines, which we call Fairness Channels, have enabled us to deal with any issues that arise about situations in our offices, stores, or supply chain.
+In 2015, we updated our Fairness Channels to accommodate our more rigorous Supplier Code of Conduct and Employee Code of Ethics.

 Our stores clearly display the names of C&A contacts, who can be contacted regarding concerns or questions.
 We deal with any issues rapidly, seeking the best solutions for all parties.